42nd Street–Bryant Park/Fifth Avenue station: IND Sixth Avenue Line platforms

 Both outer track walls have a scarlet red trim line with a chocolate brown border and small tile captions reading "42" in white on black run below them at regular intervals.
 Red I-beam columns run along both sides of both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.

 The ceiling of the platform level is held up by columns located every 15 ft, which support girders underneath the station's full-length mezzanine.
 The floor of the mezzanine is also supported by cross beams spaced every 5 ft, placed between the girders.
 The roof of the mezzanine is about 10 ft below street level.

 One stair ascends from the north end of either platform to a passageway, which in turn connects to the 42nd Street Shuttle station at Times Square–42nd Street.
 This passageway is only open between 6 a.m. and midnight, when the shuttle is operational.
 The passageway is not connected to either of the mezzanines and is not ADA-accessible.
 An artwork by Nick Cave, Every One (2021), is installed in the passageway between the Times Square and 42nd Street–Bryant Park stations.
 It consists of a mosaic flanking 11 digital screens; one side of the mosaic measures 143 ft long and the other measures 179 ft long.

 South of this station, there are three sets of crossovers, allowing trains to switch between all four tracks.
-Those switches are not currently used in revenue service.
+These switches are not currently used in revenue service.
 The crossovers were reconfigured to reduce the duplication of track switches of the downtown and uptown tracks, most notably, the switch from the express to local tracks.